freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1180.1

-So it looks like you can create a function like this:
+It looks like you can create a function like this:

 ```sh
 FUNCTION_NAME() {